 - VenturePoint—flexible offices in four locations across San Antonio

-- Venture X—entrepreneur and professional offices in the Stone Oak area
+- Venture X—entrepreneur and professional offices in the Stone Oak area and on West Avenue

 - Watershed Idea Foundry— offers specialized bioscience wet lab resources for biomedical entrepreneurs